ROZALIYA0206/whitepaper/technical.md

 <img src="https://i.imgur.com/1ew2b6H.png">
 </p>

-#### 2.2 Node/Validator Weighting
+### 2.2 Node/Validator Weighting

-We anticpate a reputation algorithm to reward nodes which are truthful and provide consistant accurate information.
-Nodes with a higher reputation will be prioritized to provide data over its weaker brothers.
+We anticpate a reputation algorithm to reward validators which are truthful and provide consistant accurate information.
+Validators with a higher reputation will be prioritized to provide data over its weaker brothers.

 Rublix will attempt to provide reputable data on-chain by: